-“2 romantic cottages for 2-4 and 2 picturesque family houses sleeping 6; perfect for a stylish staycation in the heart of the Cotswolds countryside”
+“2 romantic cottages for 2-4 and 2 picturesque large family houses; perfect for a stylish staycation in the heart of the Cotswolds”

 Specially selected for (and named after) their peaceful village locations, each cottage is designed to be a cosy yet comfortable home from home.
 The bespoke spaces have been transformed from humble thatched dwellings and disused barns into luxury accommodation with tasteful interiors, high-spec fittings and quirky design touches.
 From gorgeous copper bathtubs and modern art, to timber rafters and beautiful slate floors, contemporary style has been seamlessly integrated with characterful original features.
 A short hop from Stow-on-the-Wold – the quintessential Cotswolds village – the cottages are an ideal base for exploring this Area of Natural Beauty and a welcome place to return after a hearty country walk or boozy gastropub lunch.

 - Living spaces are bright, fresh and open plan, carefully designed to be both practical and stylish

 - We loved the bedrooms which blend arty decor with oak beams, exposed wood and stonework; the master bedroom of Long Compton Hideaway has a beautiful copper bathtub-for-2

 - Lovely details: great books to read; games, quirky art, Bamford Spa toiletries, fluffy bathrobes and goosedown feather duvets